IBM/ansible-for-i-sap/docs/docsite/rst/sap_install_app_server.rst

 Typically, the SWPM is used as an interactive tool which takes the input from the SAP administrator to perform the selected installation activity.
 Besides that, the SWPM can be executed in unattended mode and process a parameter input file that has been prepared prior to the actual execution.
 For more information about the unattended mode for the SWPM, see `SAP Note 2230669 <https://launchpad.support.sap.com/#/notes/2230669>`_ and the `SAP Installation Documentation <https://help.sap.com/docs/SOFTWARE_PROVISIONING_MANAGER/30839dda13b2485889466316ce5b39e9/c8ed609927fa4e45988200b153ac63d1.html>`_, section "System Provisioning Using a Parameter Input File".

 The role sap_install_app_server is installing or uninstalling additional application servers on IBM i using the SWPM in unattended mode.
 To execute the SWPM in unattended mode, the role is using a parameter input file called "inifile.params".
-The role sap_install_app_server can create its on input file based on Ansible input variables during execution or use an already existing input file that has been created by the SWPM previously.
+The role sap_install_app_server can create its own input file based on Ansible input variables during its execution or use an already existing input file that has been created by the SWPM previously.

-Currently, application server installations based on SAP NetWeaver 7.4 and higher are supported for both IBM Db2 for i and SAP HANA as the database.
-The role sap_install_app_server only supports SWPM 1.0, SWPM 2.0 is currently not supported.
+Currently, installations for additional SAP ABAP application servers based on SAP NetWeaver 7.4 and higher are supported with a database of type IBM Db2 for i or SAP HANA.
+The role sap_install_app_server only supports SWPM 1.0, SWPM 2.0 is not supported with this role.

-If the SWPM is executed in unattended mode by Ansible and an error occurs, you will have to check the SWPM installation directory for the cause as in a manual installation.
-After correcting the error, you can restart the Ansible playbook again, and the SWPM will continue the current installation in unattended Mode from the point of the failure.
+If the SWPM is executed in unattended mode by Ansible and an error occurs, you will have to check the SWPM installation directory for the cause, like in a manual installation.
+After correcting the error, you can restart the Ansible playbook again, and the SWPM will continue the current installation in unattended mode at the point of the failure.

 .. contents:: Table of contents
    :depth: 2